Imam killed in shooting outside New Jersey mosque, and the shooter remains at large, authorities say

 A New Jersey imam was shot multiple times and killed outside his mosque Wednesday, and authorities continue to search for the shooter, officials said.

-Imam Hassan Sharif was in his vehicle when he was shot more than once near the Masjid-Muhammad Mosque in Newark, Essex County Prosecutor Ted Stephens said at a news conference.
+Imam Hassan Sharif was in his car when he was shot more than once at about 6 a.m. near the Masjid-Muhammad Mosque in Newark, Essex County Prosecutor Ted Stephens said at a news conference.
+He was taken to a nearby hospital but died in the afternoon.

 Authorities are still searching for a shooter, but there's no evidence indicating the shooting was motivated by an anti-Muslim bias, Attorney General Matt Platkin said.